 - Include exercise in your daily routine.

 - Get up and move!

-- Even a little bit of exercise can improve your health and reduce your risk for a stroke.
+Even a little bit of

-- -Biking

-- -Walking

-- -Gardening

-- -Workout Videos

 Diet (Lower Salt, Lower Fat)

 - Cutting down on salt and fat may lower blood pressure and cholesterol levels, which can lower your risk for a stroke. - Read nutrition labels. - Avoid foods high in saturated fat, trans fat, and hydrogenated oil.